Nibbetts/analyst/README.md

 ## Tools

+Listed are various statistics the analyst can find and print in a tidy report.
+They are grouped by topic or type, some of which are included in the default analysis.

+Listed are both generic stats done on all types of clusters, and information about the specific algorithms included with the analyst.

-*NOTE:* Those in parentheses cannot be used as measures of the properties of the embedding space since they depend directly on the number of embeddings, dimensionality, or some similar property.
+*NOTE:* Some of the properties expressed cannot be used as measures of the properties of generic embedding spaces since they depend directly on the number of embeddings, dimensionality, sphericality, or some similar property.
 These could be seen as specific information.

 ### General:
 ```python